core-wg/oscore/draft-ietf-core-object-security.md

 5. Verify and decrypt the message.
 If the verification fails, the server MUST stop processing the request.

-6. If the message verifies, update the Recipient Replay Window, as described in {{replay-protection-section}}.
+6. If the message verifies, update the Recipient Replay Window, as described in {{sequence-numbers}}.

 7. Restore the unprotected request by adding any decrypted options or payload from the plaintext.
 Any outer E options ({{coap-headers-and-options}}) are overwritten.
 The Object-Security option is removed.